CS 23001 Lab Policies

 Project parts are due by the time specified on the project assignment pages.

-Regrades must be requested via Discord post ONLY in the #regrade-requests channel.
+Regrades must be requested via a Discord post ONLY in the #regrade-requests channel.

 To be eligible for a regrade, a reasonable attempt on the milestone must have been made and committed to subversion by the due date.